 - Ambulance: 119

 - Tourist Police – Phnom Penh: 023 726 158 / 12 942 484

 - Tourist Police – Siem Reap: 012 402 424 / 012 696 991

 Read more about our adventures in Cambodia with young kids – it’s not all negatives, I promise!

 Disclosure: This post was written in collaboration with Southern Cross Travel Insurance.
 All opinion, as always, are our own.
 This page may contain affiliate links to third parties.
 If you make a purchase through these links we may earn a small commission at no extra cost to you.
-Are full disclosure policy can be found here.
+Our full disclosure policy can be found here.